XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 ...
 ```

-> Note that your Pod name will be different.
+> Note that your pod name will be different.

 As you can see, the deployment created a pod for us and it's running happily.